-The following referenced documents are indispensable for the application of this document.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
-For undated references, the latest edition of the referenced document (including any amendments) applies.
+For undated references, the latest edition of the referenced document (including any addenda) applies.

-API MPMS Chapter 3.1A, Standard Practice for Manual Gauging of Petroleum and Petroleum Products
+API Manual of Petroleum Measurement Standards (MPMS) Chapter 3.1A, Manual Gauging of Petroleum and Petroleum Products